Szaboltz/Nirvana-Website/README.md

 # Nirvana-Website
-A Nirvana Website develop on HTML and CSS
+A Nirvana Website developed on HTML and CSS